Air pollution in South Korea: Five Year Action Plan

 The Five Year Action Plan was a plan that was introduced to help initiate the Green Growth Policy and kickstart green technological advancements.
 The Five Year Action Plan prioritized urban planning, buildings, and transportation and took place in 2009 till 2013.
 Not only did the Five Year Action Plan work to promote and create a new market for new and renewable energy (NRE) but it also helped to create almost 960,000 green jobs which ultimately helped the country overcome an economic crisis.
 Jobs were created for development of certain green technologies such as silicon based solar cells and smart grids.

-Although South Korea has been dedicating around 2% of their GDP annually (23 billion USD), almost double the recommended amount suggested by the UN, private investments were needed to invest in NRE.
+Although South Korea has been dedicating around 2% of their GDP annually (US$23 billion), almost double the recommended amount suggested by the UN, private investments were needed to invest in NRE.
 The private investments assisted in creating a market and creating a flow of supply and demand for NRE technologies.
-During this phase, almost 30 different South Korean companies had invested approximately 13.6 billion USD in NRE technologies.
+During this phase, almost 30 different South Korean companies had invested approximately US$13.6 billion in NRE technologies.
 The investments from the private businesses positively impacted on reducing GHG emissions by marketing green technology.
 According to the environmental investment assessment of GHG that was launched in 2010, roughly 11.47 million tons of GHG emissions from their annual emission of 595.95 million tons of GHG has been reduced due to the development of 53 new businesses in the green technology field.